QMCPACK/qmcpack/docs/installation.rst

   your-laptop> spack compiler add <path-to-compiler>

-The Intel compiler, and other commerical compilers like PGI, typically require extra environment variables to work properly.
+The Intel ("classic") compiler and other commerical compilers may require extra environment variables to work properly.
 If you have an module environment set-up by your system administrators, it is recommended that you set the module name in